cortneynxchow/DH-150-Winter/Assignment 01- README.md

 **2: Match Between System and Real World**

-a) The website uses familiar langauge related to pizza and most American menus.
+a) The website uses familiar language related to pizza and most American menus.
 However,there is a repeated category of "specialty pizzas" which can be confusing to the user as the tabs, although similarly labeled, have different menus.

 <img width="1046" alt="Screen Shot 2020-01-14 at 4 14 04 AM" src="https://user-images.githubusercontent.com/59623113/72349516-8489c280-3691-11ea-8efd-9fa3065d61d9.png">